particle-iot/docs/src/content/reference/datasheets/b-series/sulu.md

 - The UART pins are 3.3V and must not be connected directly to a RS-232C port or to a 5V TTL serial port
 - Hardware flow control is optional; if not used then the RTS and CTS pins can be used as regular GPIO

-- You cannot use hardware flow control and Ethernet at the same time.
+#### UART serial vs. Photon 2

+The Photon 2 supports additional UART interfaces `Serial2` and `Serial3`.
+These are not supported on Sulu.

 ### SPI

-The Electron 2 supports two SPI (serial peripheral interconnect) ports.
+Sulu supports two SPI (serial peripheral interconnect) ports.

 {{!-- BEGIN do not edit content below, it is automatically generated 8db4f1d9-7b1d-4806-b83d-fb515a59d15c --}}